 There are plenty of churches that can be visited for free around the city.
 They feature beautiful architecture and are a remarkable part of Edinburgh’s landscape.
 Among these, we recommend visiting:

-As part of this Edinburgh travel guide, we recommend joining walking tour.
+As part of this Edinburgh travel guide, we recommend joining a walking tour.
 That is a great choice if you’re visiting for the first time.
 Tipping at the end of the tour is optional.
-Book a cheap walking tour now
+Book a free walking tour now.

 Free views of the city